ManiKumarBaitha/TicketBoss/README.md

 # TicketBoss — Event Ticketing API

 Lightweight event ticketing API demonstrating optimistic concurrency control to prevent over-selling.
-This README includes setup instructions, API documentation, technical decisions, and examples you can use during interviews or demos.

----

-# TicketBoss — Event Ticketing API

-Lightweight event ticketing API demonstrating optimistic concurrency control to prevent over-selling.
 This README includes setup instructions, API documentation, technical decisions, and examples you can use for development or interviews.

 ---